Review the following minimum requirements and other recommendations for your Gloo Mesh Enterprise setup.

 Load balancer connectivity

-To test access to the Istio ingress gateway in your Gloo Mesh environment, ensure that your cluster setup enables you to externally access LoadBalancer services on the workload clusters.
+If you also run Gloo Gateway and want to test connectivity to the Istio ingress gateway in your Gloo environment, ensure that your cluster setup enables you to externally access LoadBalancer services on the workload clusters.

 Port and repo access from cluster networks